Welcome to vom Nobelle Haus home of.......Nobelle Kennels / vom Nobelle Haus

 You can see how it takes more than the pairing of dogs for one to call themselves a breeder.
 Yet so many do.
 For one breeder to badmouth another breeder or a litter it is not a sign of integrity.

 I also suggest asking the breeder how they determine the right fit between family and pup.
 Over the years I have developed my own testing and criteria which for me has worked well.
 The breeder should ask you lots of questions as well.
 They are doing so to determine insight into the lifestyle and family of the potential puppy buyer.
 Be careful of the breeder that has no interest in your lifestyle and family as perhaps all they are looking for is a sale-to move out pups.
 The end result may be a match that is not a match at all.
 I always say that love is blind.
 Here is what I mean.
 When a potential buyer is looking at a litter, it's highly unlikely that in an hour or even two they can determine the personality and characteristics of the pups.
 Here, rely on the breeder as after all this is why you chose him or her.
 What one sees within the whelping box or back yard with their litter mates may be totally different when they are home within their new environment.
 Finding out how a breeder socializes the pup is also important.
 The good breeder spends time observing the pups with their litter mates a well as one on one, making notes.
 I take them out in groups, then one by one, to see how they socialize.
 I will take the male pups out introducing them all to a tile floor making notes on each.
-Then I will take them out one by one to see the reaction alone on the tile floor, again making individual notes on each.
+Then I will take the females out one by one to see the reaction alone on the tile floor, again making individual notes on each.
 I am looking for which ones adapt first to the new texture.
 I will then do the same on grass, observing them in that environment, then onto cement.
 This may indicate how bold a pup is on the initial experience.
 I will also take them out as a group paying attention to which ones move out first and how far they will explore.
 At feeding time, I'll whistle once.
 This conditions them to future training.
 We even use their visit to the vet utilizing that experience to make notes, which then are compared to the notes at home.
 How will the breeder you choose make an assessment of the pups and their personalities?
 Ask the question.
 It is critical to making sure the pup and the owner are the right match.

 It takes years of commitment to build the knowledge, experience and awareness to be worthy of being called a "Breeder".